YOUTH RACING GUIDE

 You will need to register in advance for many of the events at www.britishcycling.org.uk and get a BC Dashboard set up for your membership.

-Please also note the new regulations which apply to Youth Cycling with effect from 2016.
-Details can be found on the British Cycling website
+Youth Cycling regulations can be found on the British Cycling website

 The list below highlights recommended Track and Road Events for riders wishing to advance their racing skills and compete at Regional and National level.
 Minimum ages will apply to some of these events so please check before you enter.